What is the Difference Between Flat and Satin Paint?

 With that in mind, flat paint proves to be the cheaper of the two options.

-While satin paint jobs typically start around $250 and can cost up to double that depending on the size of the room, flat paint generally costs around $200 to $400.
+Based on the above satin paint jobs typically start around $250 and can cost up to double that depending on the size of the room, whereas flat paint generally costs around $200 to $400.

 This makes it the better option if you’re looking at price alone, should you decide to contract out the labor.